What are the most important things to know about rilpivirine?

 Always take rilpivirine in combination with other HIV medicines.

-Before receiving the long-acting injectable regimen of cabotegravir and rilpivirine (brand name: Cabenuva), your health care provider may have you take oral rilpivirine tablets in combination with oral cabotegravir tablets for 1 month to assess your tolerance of these medicines.
+Before receiving the long-acting injectable regimen of cabotegravir and rilpivirine (brand name: Cabenuva), your health care provider may have you take oral rilpivirine tablets in combination with oral cabotegravir tablets for 1 month to assess your of these medicines.
 If your health care provider is prescribing oral rilpivirine with oral cabotegravir, take rilpivirine and cabotegravir by mouth at approximately the same time each day with a meal.

 If you have taken too much rilpivirine, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 What should I do if I forget a dose?